cloud-elements/devportal/docs/guides/cook-books/salesforce-shopify/transformations.md

 Now select the blue edit button on the email field under MyContact.
 This will bring up the field configuration.

-The **top text box** is the name of the fiel in MyContact, this name can be anything you like, in this case change it to lower case 'email'.
+The **top text box** is the name of the field in MyContact, this name can be anything you like, in this case, change it to lower case 'email'.

-The **middle box** is the data type of this field, the drop down menu shows all the available data types.
+The **middle box** is the data type of this field, the drop-down menu shows all the available data types.

 The **last box** is the fields of Contact in Salesforce.